 1. Purpose

-The purpose of this Guideline is to provide rules and guidance to appointed actuaries in the selection of the proper set of mortality rates when a company chooses to use the 2001 CSO Preferred Class Structure Mortality Table authorized under the Model Regulation Permitting The Recognition of Preferred Mortality Tables for use in Determining Minimum Reserve Liabilities (herein after called the “Model”).
-All terms in this guideline specifically defined in the regulation will have the same definition as specified by the regulation.
+The purpose of this Guideline is to provide rules and guidance in the selection of the proper set of mortality rates when a company chooses to use either the 2001 CSO Preferred Class Structure Mortality Table or the 2017 CSO Preferred Class Structure Mortality Table as authorized under a state’s requirements.

 2. Effective Date and Scope

-The 2001 CSO Preferred Class Structure Mortality Table is available for valuation purposes for individual life policy forms (and certain group life products sold to individuals by certificate with premium rates guaranteed from issue for at least two years), issued on or after 1/1/2007, or, if later, the effective date of the state’s actual regulation based on the Model.
+The 2001 CSO Preferred Class Structure Mortality Table is available for valuation purposes for individual life policy forms (and certain group life products sold to individuals by certificate with premium rates guaranteed from issue for at least two years) for issues as provided by the state’s requirements which may be based on the NAIC Model Regulation Permitting The Recognition of Preferred Mortality Tables for use in Determining Minimum Reserve Liabilities (Model #815) and which may use the NAIC Valuation Manual.

+The 2017 CSO Preferred Class Structure Mortality Table is available for valuation purposes for individual life policy forms (and certain group life products sold to individuals by certificate with premium rates guaranteed from issue for at least two years), for issues as provided by a state’s requirements which may use the NAIC Valuation Manual.

+The “Applicable CSO Preferred Class Structure Mortality Table” is either the 2001 CSO Preferred Class Structure Mortality Table or the 2017 CSO Preferred Class Structure Mortality Table as applicable in context.

 3. Definitions

 A. “Anticipated mortality” means the appointed actuary’s assumption about the mortality to be experienced in the future on a group of insured lives.